-Recognition of foreign secondary education and higher education for the purposes of the admissions procedure - for applicants for study programmes at Charles University only
+Recognition of foreign secondary education and higher education for the purposes of the admission procedure - for applicants to study programmes at Charles University only

 Recognition of foreign higher education for all graduates of foreign higher education institutions who need the recognition for the purpose of further study at any other university or for the purpose of employment or other reasons - see below

 Recognition of education and qualification gained by studies on foreign universities is governed by the following legal provisions: